PrismarineJS/mineflayer/doc/api.md

 Emitted when the bot is kicked from the server. `reason` is a string explaining why you were kicked.

+#### "spawnReset"

+Fires when you cannot spawn in your bed and your spawn point gets reset

+Emitted when the bot is kicked from the server. `reason` is a string explaining why you were kicked.

 ### Methods

 #### chat(message)